 Q: What tech can I use to keep me selling?

 A: Tech executions of forms and contracts: Uploading forms and contracts, filling them in manually, scanning, emailing them through the office email and then waiting for them to be returned via email and the data entered into your CRM and filed properly is a laborious, slow and old-school process at the best of times.
 With your team working from various locations across town, your paper trail will end in tears.
 RealWorks integrates with all of the major CRM’s and stores your documents digitally.
-Most forms in RealWorks can be executed using DocuSign and Property Managers can access One Touch Execution for their tenancy agreements.
+Most forms in RealWorks can be executed using DocuSign.
 This will allow you to create forms and contracts centrally and share links, keeping paperwork centrally regardless of who in your team needs to access it.

 Tech for appraisals, marketing planning and sales solutions: A beautifully designed, hand-delivered appraisal that you run through in-person most likely needs to be substituted for a digital version at the present time.
 Look at options like Proposal Point and then schedule a Zoom meeting to step the vendor through.
 Some solutions combine these tasks with full end-to-end digital sales solutions like Realtair.
 Realtair’s Pitch, Sign, Flow and Track products let you not only pull together state-of-the-art appraisal documentation more quickly but also handles the sales process from end-to-end and connects seamlessly with Campaign Track so activities can be easily scheduled and delivered.
 Real Time Agent is also worth a look as it will save you four hours per property in paperwork and administration.